HighkeyPrxneeth/Bandit/README.md

     ssh bandit9@bandit.labs.overthewire.org -p 2220

 The password for the next level is stored in the file data.txt and is preceded by several '=' characters.

-You can use grep to search for lines starting with '='.
+The strings command extracts sequences of printable characters from the binary file, and then grep searches for lines starting with '='.

     strings data.txt | grep -o '==*.*'